 Sometimes when you are building a new version of your website or just switching themes, you’ll want to do so on a temporary copy of your website.
 This is called staging.
 It buys you time and ensures visitors to the live website do not see anything under construction.
 Here are some different ways you can do this.

 - The easiest approach is to use your host’s staging feature if they have one.
-It’s common on managed WordPress hosting providers.
+It’s common on managed WordPress hosting providers (hosting recommendations).
 The way it typically works is you click a button to make a copy of your site that you can edit.
 When done, you click a button to copy the new site over the live site.
-We have a staging feature in beta at WP Church Host.

 - Or, try the WP Staging plugin if your host doesn’t have their own staging feature.

 - Or, create a temporary site at yourname.com/new using the WordPress installer in your host’s control panel.
 Import the contents from your live site (or make a complete copy with the Duplicator plugin) then make your changes.
 Move the site back to yourname.com when you’re done (Duplicator can help with that too or see other methods).
 Backup both sites in their entirety before doing any moves to be safe.